By Marcela Ramirez, NP

 In your 20s:

-- SUNSCREEN PEOPLE, SUNSCREEN!!
-Listen to your mom on this!
+- SUNSCREEN PEOPLE, SUNSCREEN!
+Listen to your mom on this.
 If there is only one thing you do in this decade to help with aging of the skin, it should be to wear sunscreen every day, all day.
-If you are going to be outside for extended period of time, then reapply the SPF every 2-3 hours, wear a hat, and try to look for the shade.
+If you are going to be outside for extended periods of time, then reapply the SPF every 2-3 hours, wear a hat, and try to look for the shade.
 The sun has been scientifically proven over and over again to break down collagen, leading to more wrinkles as we age.
 Also, it causes those pesky brown spots that we try to cover up with heavy foundation starting in our 30s.
 Don’t forget the most important reason to wear SPF is for skin cancer prevention!
 We carry a number of different sunscreens that are easy to apply, non-greasy, and very well priced.
 Nowadays, sunscreens can be found with tint which can help give a healthy glow without making you look pasty.
 Some even contain antioxidants!
 It is worth exploring all the options since there has been so much innovation in the last few years.

 - Ideally, start a good skin regimen.
 There are plenty of scientifically backed skin products these days and they work!
 There is no such thing as a magic cream, but several clinical studies (some of which we performed in our office) have proven that starting a good skin regimen at an early age will help in maintaining healthier, more vibrant looking skin long-term.

 - Don’t pick up a smoking or vaping!
 If you have, then quit now!
 Not only does it get harder and harder to quit the longer you smoke, but it takes a toll on your whole body, including your skin.
 Beyond the known links to cancer, lung, and heart disease, smoking is associated with premature skin aging.
 I always say I can spot a longtime smoker by how his or her skin looks: dull, jaundiced and wrinkly.
 It is particularly noticeable around the mouth.